Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Proof of Proposition

 If we consider fixed environment, e.g., $\lambda_{t+1}$, we can express~\eqref{eq:Vloss2} as $\Delta V_t:=\Delta V_t(\gamma, \hat{Q})$, where we neglect the time index for simplicity.
 Similarly, we can express the decision-making policy as $d := (p_t, b_t) = \mathcal{D}_t(\gamma, Q)$, where $Q$ can take $\hat Q$, $\bar Q$ or other input given respective context.

-Following Remark~\ref{remark:decision}, we can state that a conservative policy is less sensitive to changes in forecast uncertainty, and vice versa.
+\yq{Following Proposition~\ref{prop:optimal_width}}, we can state that a conservative policy is less sensitive to changes in forecast uncertainty, and vice versa.
 That is, for any two value functions $Q_1, Q_2$ and $0<\gamma_1 < \gamma_2$, the following holds:

 The step loss $\Delta V_t > 0 $ only when there is a difference in the dispatch decisions made by the two strategies.
 A forecast update that is significant enough to change the decisions for $\gamma_1$ must also be significant enough to change that for $\gamma_2$